MarkvHeusden/WiFan/README.md

 <img src="img/c.png" alt="error 3" width="500"/>

 It seemed to be a memory issue.
-I watched [a tutorial](https://www.youtube.com/watch?v=NYP_CxdYzLo) that told me to calculate how much memory I need for my API and to change it in the code.
+I followed [a tutorial](https://www.youtube.com/watch?v=NYP_CxdYzLo) that told me to calculate how much memory I need for my API and to change it in the code.
 The tool to calculate how much memory to use is called [ArduinoJson Assistant](https://arduinojson.org/v6/assistant/).
 My result was the following:

 <img src="img/e.png" alt="" width="500"/>